Published by Christina Riley. Last Updated on November 6, 2023.

 Blueberry Thrill Farm

 Blueberry Thrill Farm in Gibsonville (shared by Alamance and Guilford counties) is a second-generation farm that offers a variety of pick-your-own and pre-picked fruits and flowers.

-Blueberries are $12/2-quart and $22/4-quart basket.
+Blueberries are $13/2-quart and $25/4-quart baskets with a cash discount.
 They also offer pick-your-own apples, blackberries, peaches, tomatoes, pumpkins, flowers, and pasture-raised eggs.

-On Saturdays, you can take a 30-minute farm tour where you’ll meet their pigs, chickens, and goats as well as the operation and history of Blueberry Thrill Farm.
+Visit their website to see if they are offering ticketed tours on Saturdays during the blueberry season in North Carolina, where you can take a 30-minute farm tour to meet their pigs, chickens, and goats, as well as learn about the operation and history of Blueberry Thrill Farm.